Search Free Denver Public Records & Vital Information

 Denver, Colorado 80202

-Look Up Birth or Death Records via the Denver County Department of Public Health & Environment
+Track Down Birth or Death Records via the Denver County Department of Public Health & Environment

-The Denver and Colorado Department of Public Health and Environment is the best way to look up birth and death records.
+The Denver and Colorado Department of Public Health & Environment is the best way to look up birth and death records.
 Going with the local agency is usually the best, but you might need to perform a statewide search in some cases.

 You can visit the office in person to get a copy of a birth or death certificate in Denver County.
 You’ll need to complete the application for both the birth certificate and the death certificate.
 You will also need to show a valid driver’s license or another form of identification.
 After that, you’ll need to pay the fee.